URI requires every student to get tested for the coronavirus - The Boston Globe

 Advertisement

-Students will receive an email to be tested either at the Memorial Union Atriums ot the Ryan Center parking lot.
+Students will receive an email to be tested either at the Memorial Union Atriums or the Ryan Center parking lot.

 Students who fail to get a test will be referred to the Dean of Students office, the statement said.